so-rose/convmlv/README.md

 	  --> Use -w<mode> (no space).
 	  --> 0: Auto WB (Requires Python Deps).
 1: Camera WB.
 2: No Change.

-	-A[int]   WHITE_SPD - This is the speed of the auto white balance, causing quality loss.
-Defaults to 15.
+	-A[int]   WHITE_SPD - This is the amount of samples from which AWB will be calculated.
-	  --> For AWB, the script averages the entire sequence, skipping n frames each time.
-This value is n.
+	  -->About this many frames, averaged over the course of the sequence, will be used to do AWB.

 	-l<path>   LUT - This is a path to the 3D LUT.
 Specify the path to the LUT to use it.
 	  --> Compatibility determined by ffmpeg (.cube is supported).
+	  --> LUT cannot be applied to EXR sequences.
 	  --> Path to LUT (no space between -l and path).
-Without specifying -l, no LUT will be applied.

 OPTIONS, DEPENDENCIES: